rogerokello/go-recipies/readme.md

         run this and keep on going.
 I do not want to block waiting for this to finish.
 We do not have to worry that this is another thread or how this thread is being created or the life cycle of this thread.
 Instead it is the go runtime that will manage all that.
+      - You if you create a go routine in main, you have to be careful enough to make sure it gets completed before the main exists. ie. main may have to wait for it to complete.